Pipelines and Facilities

 Out-of-Service Surface Production Facilities and Removal

 Out-of-Service production facility equipment, such as tanks, vessels, or pipelines can no longer safely contain fluid or operate as designed.
-CalGEM has prescribed specific requirements for the maintenance, inspection, and decommission of Out-of-Service equipment.
-The requirements for managing Out-of-Service production equipment follow.
+CalGEM has prescribed specific requirements for the maintenance, inspection, and decommissioning of Out-of-Service equipment.
+The requirements for managing Out-of-Service production equipment are below.

 Facilities, Tank, and Pipeline Status Chart